 This performance-based elective will explore intermediate to advanced performance techniques for string orchestra.
 All students are expected to give an appropriate amount of daily practice time throughout the school year in order to progress.
 This ensemble will perform at school concerts, community events, music festivals, and state competitions.
 Attendance at all performances is required.
 Prior experience in a performing ensemble is required.
+Additional dues will be necessary for weekend performances and competitions.
 Audition is required for placement.